Mashiane/FontAwesome-Icon-Picker/README.md

 A lightweight, dependency-free vanilla JavaScript web component for searching and selecting Font Awesome icons.
 Supports both single and multiple selection modes with SVG download and ZIP export capabilities.

+You can check this YouTube Video Out: https://youtu.be/l0c0_GVylCs

 ## Files

 - **`src/font-awesome-picker.js`** - Main web component implementation